Levanga Hokkaido

 Levanga Hokkaido is a Japanese professional basketball team based in the city of Sapporo on the island of Hokkaido.
+The team competes in the B.League Premier, the highest division of the B.League, as a member of the Eastern Conference.
+The team plays its home games at Hokkai Kitayell.

-The club was founded in 2006 as Rera Kamuy Hokkaido, this name comes from the language of the Ainu, an ethnic group indigenous to Hokkaido, and means "god of the winds".
-The franchise changed its name twice in 2011; the first when the club's parent company was kicked out of the league due to financial woes in the season.
+The club was founded in 2006 as Rera Kamuy Hokkaido; this name comes from the language of the Ainu, an ethnic group indigenous to Hokkaido, and means "god of the winds".
+The franchise changed its name twice in 2011, first when the club's parent company was kicked out of the league due to financial woes in the season.
 The team ended the season with a league-backed management group and a new moniker, calling itself Basketball Club Hokkaido.
-And finally, took its current name Levanga Hokkaido, in August 2011.
+It took its current name, Levanga Hokkaido, in August 2011.

 The team debuted in the Japan Basketball League in the 2007–2008 season and is one of only three teams in the league not owned by a major Japanese manufacturing company.

-Levanga plays its home games mainly at the Hokkai Kitayell, but, as the team represents the entire Hokkaido Prefecture, also plays some home-games at the Asahikawa City General Gymnasium, Otaru City Gymnasium, Hakodate Arena, Obihiro City General Gymnasium & Kushiro Shitsugen no Kaze Arena.
+Levanga also plays some home games at the Asahikawa City General Gymnasium, Otaru City Gymnasium, Hakodate Arena, Obihiro City General Gymnasium and Kushiro Shitsugen no Kaze Arena.

 The club was 200 million yen in debt in March 2017, but has since paid it off.